alcantarar/dryft/documentation/JOSS_submission/paper.md

 estimated drift is then subtracted from the GRF signal (Figure 1).
 This process can also be applied to horizontal GRF signals once aerial phases have been identified using the vertical GRF signal.

-![Vertical ground reaction force (GRF) measured during each aerial phase before (red) and after (blue) using `dryft` to correct the drifting vertical GRF signal.
-Each point represents the force measured by the treadmill at the middle of an aerial phase. `dryft` was used to successfully tare the drifting vertical GRF signal.](steps.png)

 To test the performance of this method, I added drift to a 30-second vertical GRF signal collected by an instrumented treadmill during running [@fukuchi2017public].
 Using `dryft` to reduce this vertical GRF signal’s drift produced favorable results, as the average (± SD) force measured across the extracted aerial phases values was -0.01 N (± 0.09 N) for the corrected signal (Figure 2).
 While `dryft` was